 The Beef Cattle Research Council (BCRC) is made up of producer members from across Canada, representing and appointed by each of the provincial beef organizations that allocate part of the Canadian Beef Cattle Check-Off to research.
 The number of members from each province is proportional to the amount of provincial allocation to research.

 The following is part two in a series to introduce you to this group of innovative thinkers that set BCRC’s direction by sharing practices, strategies, or technologies that they have integrated into their own operations.
+Read part one of this series.

 Conditions and circumstances across the country may vary but these three beef producers have found value in adjusting common management practices to work successfully on their operation.